-Dominating the complex is the madrasa, which is aligned roughly north-south (northwest-southeast) and has a rectangular plan arranged on a seven by eleven modular grid.
+The site is located close to a number of other monumental mosques and tombs.
+Dominating the complex is the madrasa, which is aligned roughly northwest-southeast and has a rectangular plan arranged on a seven by eleven modular grid.
 A five by eleven module portico encloses the courtyard on all sides; just outside of the portico, the long east and west wings of the madrasa house twenty-two cells, each with its own dome.

 The madrasa is entered from its northeastern most cell, from a portal that faces east and leads to the northern wing of the madrasa portico.
 In the madrasa, nineteen of the twenty-two cells, which measure approximately three and a half meters on a side, are articulated as student rooms and are surmounted by domes with pendentives.
 Entering through the doors facing the courtyard, each student has a stove niche near the door and three shelving niches on the side walls.
 The facade walls are articulated with two lower and one upper window.
 Two of the student cells are articulated as iwans, both on the west wing: one faces east and opens to the madrasa courtyard, and the other is the northwestern most cell, opening to the outside on the north.
 There are also two larger independent cells, sitting outside of the madrasa rectangle just north and west of the northwesternmost cell, that are used as service rooms.